Your Brand is Built on Every Interaction: Managing Client Touchpoints for Lasting Success

 Delivery notes

-- Batch these at the start of each month for anyone who closed roughly ninety days ago.
+- Batch these at the start of each month for anyone who closed roughly 90 days ago.

 - Route engaged past clients into invitations for events you promote with your Event Promotion playbook.